carpentries-incubator/SDC-BIDS-fMRI/README.md

 ## About the lesson

-This lesson covers fMRI imaging analysis from the basic steps of preprocessing and data cleaning, to running an analysis to explore connectivity patterns in the brain.
+This lesson covers fMRI imaging analysis from the basic steps of preprocessing and data cleaning, to running an analysis, to exploring connectivity patterns in the brain.

 ### Episodes